SocialQu/Branding/content/indie-hackers/NLP Analytics for Twitter.md

 # NLP Analytics for Twitter

-I've been blogging for the last two years.
+For the last two years, I've been blogging about tech, startups & AI.
+Some stories have made the front cover of Medium others had barely achieved 20+ views.

-And it has always puzzled me what creates good copywrite.
+It has always puzzled me what creates good copywrite.
+Although correlated, the success of a story is largely independent to the hours invested in writing or distribution.

+In blogging, success largely depends on two factors: SEO & reader engagement.
+However, both are hard to predict,

+***

+Last year, I started twitting.
+The short and casual nature of content cautivated.

+But the issue persisted: what creates a good Tweet?

-I'm a very analytic person, I love looking at stats, dashboards and data to guide my decisions.
+I'm a very analytic person, and I love looking at stats, dashboards and data to guide my decisions.
-But as a writer I've found that there is little information I can use to improve my writing.
+But as a writer I've found that there is little information that I can use to improve my writing.

-I've practicing AI & NLP for the last 10 years and it was amusing to me that despite recent advances in the field, we were still limited to traditional metrics like replies and retweets that said nothing about the type of content that caused those engagements.

-So I dustet out my skills, took some time off, and learned basic content creation strategies.
-Now I have an MVP to show with only 3, but very useful metrics.

-## Content and Audience Analysis
+Href, produces some clues but is not enough
+And I've never encountered a platform to A/B test headlines.
+So I set on goal to create a dashboard that goes further that the traditional engagement metrics.

+### Topic Classification

 ## Engagement Map

-## Topic Suggestions
+## Content Suggestions

 ***